sherlock-audit/2024-12-numa-audit-judging/README.md

    ```
 Also add slippage protection for `closeLeverageStrategy` function.

-# Issue M-16: Numa tokens fee on transfer can be bypassed
+# Issue M-12: Numa tokens fee on transfer can be bypassed

 Source: https://github.com/sherlock-audit/2024-12-numa-audit-judging/issues/184

+The protocol has acknowledged this issue.

 ## Found by
 jokr

 ### Summary

 The Numa token is designed in a way that if users want to transfer Numa tokens to a specific address present in `isIncludedInFees`, a fee will be applied.
 Additionally, if the `spender` address is in the `wlSpenders` list, no fee is charged